element-plus/element-plus/docs/en-US/component/datetime-picker.md

 ## Custom icon ^(2.8.0)

-Custom icons available with slots.
+You can customize arrow icons with slots.

 :::demo